 5.4 Alternative measurement method

-This alternative technique reduces the number of line simulators and CPE or ONT required but requires extrapolation to give the correct per line result.
+This alternative technique reduces the number of line simulators and CPE or ONU required but requires extrapolation to give the correct per line result.
 A minimal configuration shall include at least one fully equipped Line Termination board connected to end-user equipments and configured to pass traffic.

 This alternative measurement method comprises two phases: